Overview

 Check the option- Use Custom Store and select the Database (set as DBWrite destination) from the dropdown.

 Based on the datasource selected, other fields will populate.
-Since the example uses Amazon Redshift, you can configure Schema (Optional) and enter the name for your new table that you want to write back to the selected database.
+Since the example uses Amazon Redshift, you can configure Schema (Optional) and enter the name for your new table that you want to write back to the selected Database.

-You can preview the results and click on the Create and Run button to add the result to the table.
+You can preview the results and click the Create and Run button to add the result to the table.

-Once complete, the table with data will now exist in your database.
+Once complete, the table with data will now exist in your Database.

 Now, you can create a visualization, configure the visualization settings, set up a widget, and add the widget to a dashboard.
-For more information, please see Create a Visualization on Dataset
+For more information, please see Create a Visualization on Dataset.

 You can navigate to a dashboard to load and view the data in your table.

-Please note that _knowi_ts is an automatically generated column with a timestamp of when the particular row was added.
+Please note that, _knowi_ts is an automatically generated column with a timestamp of when the particular row was added.